 Is Estonia’s push for e-migrants a Borg assimilation campaign?
 Will “all your everything” belong to Estonia if you take them up on their e-migration offer?

 According to experts, all e-migrants are safe in e-Stonia.
 The country just wants to attract tech investors.
-And, these days, who doesn’t.
+Who doesn’t.
 Estonia’s just taking it one step further and advertising.

 Truth be told, Estonia’s offer may be downright attractive to many businesses.
-A digital-friendly nation, Estonian policies are decidedly 21st century.
+A digital-friendly nation, the country’s policies are decidedly 21st century.
 For example: